liftyourgame/RepData_PeerAssessment1/PA1_template.md

 There are 2304 missing values.

-Missing values have been imputed by using the averge number of steps for the same day.
+Missing values have been imputed by using the average number of steps for the same interval across all days.

 After imputation:
 - Mean is 1.0766189\times 10^{4}
 - Median is 1.0766189\times 10^{4}

+Occurrences of steps at 5000 have reduced

-Both mean and median have increased
+Both mean and median have reduced

 ## Are there differences in activity patterns between weekdays and weekends?